Riding the Trend or Protecting Profits | Caterpillar Inc. (CAT)

 Wells Fargo gave a rating of “Overweight” to CAT, setting the target price at $220 in the report published on October 16th of the previous year.

-After a stumble in the market that brought CAT to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -2.56% of loss for the given period.
+After a stumble in the market that brought CAT to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.60% of gains for the given period.

 Insider Trading